BattletechModders/RogueTech/CustomAmmoCategories/README.txt

 {
 "debugLog":true, - enable debug log
-"ResetHeatSinkMessageTemplate":"USED HEAT SINKS:{0}=>{1}", - template for reset used heatsinks message "ApplyHeatSinkMessageTemplate":"APPLY HEAT SINKS:{0}=>{1} HCAP:{1} USED:{2}=>{3}", - template for allied heatsinks message
-"ApplyHeatSinkActorStat":"CACOverrallHeatSinked", - actor's stat name for overall heat sinked during battle
+"ShowEvasiveAsNumber": true, - if true near evasive pips bar its amount will be showed as number "ResetHeatSinkMessageTemplate":"USED HEAT SINKS:{0}=>{1}", - template for reset used heatsinks message "ApplyHeatSinkMessageTemplate":"APPLY HEAT SINKS:{0}=>{1} HCAP:{1} USED:{2}=>{3}", - template for allied heatsinks message "ApplyHeatSinkActorStat":"CACOverrallHeatSinked", - actor's stat name for overall heat sinked during battle